 This of course leads to some rather interesting events in game, such as "Task Force: Fabulous", in which the entire party runs a Task/Strike Force in Cowboy Boots, Swimsuits, and Glitter.

 World of Warcraft plays with this for certain races, where boots are concerned.
-Tauren and draenei both have hooves (on which traditional footwear would look odd), whereas trolls and worgen prefer to go barefoot.
+Tauren and draenei both have digitigrade hooves (on which traditional footwear would look odd); worgen in wolf form also exhibit a digitigrade stance (which would again make traditional footwear look odd; the boots appear normally when the worgen are in human form).
+Trolls simply prefer to go barefoot.
 Unlike other examples of this trope, however, equipping boots for these races actually does result in a graphical change; the footwear covers the ankles and part of the shin, but stops before the part of the foot that actually touches the ground.